flenniken/statictea/docs/messages.md

     "Invalid string.",      ## wNotString
-    "Unused text at the end of the statement.", ## wTextAfterValue "Invalid UTF-8 byte in the string.", ## wInvalidUtf8 "Expected a string, number, variable or function.", ## wInvalidRightHandSide "Invalid variable or missing equal sign.", ## wInvalidVariable "The variable namespace \'$1\' does not exist.", ## wInvalidNameSpace "The variable \'$1\' does not exist.", ## wVariableMissing
+    "Unused text at the end of the statement.", ## wTextAfterValue "Invalid UTF-8 byte in the string.", ## wInvalidUtf8 "Expected a string, number, variable, list or function.", ## wInvalidRightHandSide "Invalid variable or missing equal sign.", ## wInvalidVariable "The variable namespace \'$1\' does not exist.", ## wInvalidNameSpace "The variable \'$1\' does not exist.", ## wVariableMissing